24-7-discord-bot/Shoukaku/README.md

 ### About this fork

-This fork is a eris convertion of the original lib.
+This fork is an eris conversion of the original lib.

 ### Features